Mennauu/functional-programming/README.md

 ]
 ```

-5. There is one last step...
+6. There is one last step...
 We want to search through ALL the books.
 However, we are limited by the API, it only shows 20 results.
 Gijs and me looking into retrieving more results by pagination.
 Lets say we have 200 results, that would mean we get 10 pages of results.
 We could then combine all results and show it on one page.
 Folkert and Dennis also thought about this and wrote some code for it, I implemented it and it worked.
 All results were combined, cool.
 We are still limited though, because after 29 pages of results, the API times you out.
 Anyhow, 580 results is better than 20.

 EDIT: Gijs added a delay of one second after each request, which allowed us to get 200 pages of results.
 That's data based on 20000 books.
-NICE!
+BETTER!

 ### Visualize data